avx-rchung/terraform-aviatrix-controller-init/README.md

 # terraform-aviatrix-controller-init

 ### Description
 This module initializes a freshly deployed controller.
+It requires the usage of a g3 based controller image, in order for the API v2 operations to function properly.

 ### Compatibility
 Module version | Terraform version